-Deportation and removal are incredibly serious situations that impact many individuals who wish to remain in the United States.
-Individuals are taken from their families, homes, jobs, and communities every day and sent back to their countries of origin.
 While some removals occur after trouble with the authorities or reunite families who were separated from one another, deportations can occur even if the individual has no connection to their home country or left because they were unsafe.

 It is important to note that there are many reasons a non-citizen could be deported or removed from the United States.
 All of these situations are incredibly serious because they affect your ability to return to the United States to seek residency or citizenship and may even prevent you from visiting the United States in the future.
-As a result, if you face deportation, have received a notice of removal, or plan to engage in activities that could result in deportation or removal, you must call our Orange County deportation attorneys right away.
-Without representation, you risk leaving the country on a permanent basis.

 If you are facing removal or deportation, the skilled Orange County deportation lawyers at US Law Center can help.
 We have been fighting deportation and removal immigration law cases for many years and have achieved significant success for our clients.
 We understand the complicated immigration system, even when the laws are in flux.

 Our dedicated attorneys are strong, persuasive, and persistent in seeking justice for our clients.
-Our firm has years of experience in a wide range of immigration cases, giving you an advantage if your case is complicated or involves other areas of immigration laws.
+Our firm has years of experience in a wide range of immigration cases, giving you an advantage if your case is complicated or involves other areas of immigration law.

 Deportation and removal are often used interchangeably, and as the terms apply to immigration law, they refer to the same process.
 Deportation is the process by which the United States government formally removes a citizen of a foreign country from the US because they have violated immigration law.
-Violations that can cause a non-citizen to be removed from the country range from a lapse in visa coverage to committing a crime on US soil.

 Deportation and removal laws are meant to keep the system fair for all who enter and remain in the country legally and keep its citizens safe.
 Unfortunately, deportation can cause a range of negative consequences for you and your family, as it often separates parents from their children, spouses from one another and can impose significant financial difficulties on both those who leave the country and those who stay behind.
-Deportation and removal cases allow immigrants facing deportation or removal to challenge the deportation decision and potentially stay in the United States.

-Fortunately, deportation and removal are not predetermined.
-There are ways to fight deportation and stay in the United States legally.
-However, these avenues are exceedingly difficult to pursue on your own, requiring the help of an exemplary Orange County deportation attorney.
 In some situations, you may not have the opportunity to dispute your deportation without legal representation.
 Detention centers and facilities give you very few options to fight your case yourself, and attorney assistance is necessary.

 Criminal activity is one of the primary reasons the US government initiates deportation proceedings.
 Unfortunately, even a small legal infraction can trigger deportation.
 Minor crimes like theft, driving without a license, speeding, loitering, and even noise complaints commonly result in deportation.
 Though citizens may only receive a warning or a small fine for the above activities, criminal activity is not tolerated for immigrants, and deportation is often the result.